-What Is My Viewport?
+What Is My Viewport Size?

 Instantly check your browser's viewport width and height, device pixel ratio, and active CSS breakpoint for both Tailwind CSS and Bootstrap.
 The values update live as you resize your window - no page refresh needed.